github-rhobin/java-oop-concepts/README.md

 # Java OOP Concepts - Simplified Analogy

-This project is a single-file Java program designed to illustrate the core concepts of Object-Oriented Programming (OOP) using a relatable, respectful context: a **Family** structure consisting of humans and pets.
+This project is a single-file Java program designed to illustrate the core concepts of Object-Oriented Programming (OOP) using a relatable context: a **Family** structure consisting of humans and pets.

 ## 🛠️ Project Structure
 The code is contained entirely within a single source file, utilizing package-private top-level classes alongside a single `public class Main` which houses the application's entry point.